-Yes, men generally have more muscle than women and their hormonal make-ups allow them to lose weight a bit more efficiently, but they have weight problems as well.
+Yes, men generally have more muscle than women and their hormonal make-up allows them to lose weight a bit more efficiently, but they have weight problems as well.
 Men tend to carry weight in the waist and abdomen, which is actually the most dangerous area to carry fat.
-The fat in this area is mostly visceral fat and is the most detrimental to health and has the highest risk of disease.
+The fat in this area is mostly visceral fat is the most detrimental to health and has the highest risk of disease.

 Ready to start looking and feeling your best?
 Our wellness staff is ready to assist you.
 Call (727) 230-1438 or CLICK HERE to contact us for an appointment in our office located at 26212 US Hwy 19, in Clearwater, Florida.